Dogs in Los Angeles are responsible for thousands of dog bites every year. In fact, California has the highest number of dog bite claims in the U.S.

 - Postmen are coming in close proximity to the dog’s home, the territory it feels the need to protect;

-- Mail carriers carry things, which make many dogs fearful and put postmen at a risk of a dog bite;
+- Mail carriers carry things, which make many dogs fearful and put postmen at risk of a dog bite;

 - In many cases, dogs can get aggressive at the mere sight of a uniform (uniforms are associated with strangers arriving on their property).

 How to get financial compensation for a dog bite?

 In Los Angeles and elsewhere in California, walking a dog without a leash is illegal.
 Meaning: if you get bit by a dog walking without a leash in a public place, the likelihood of obtaining compensation skyrockets, our dog bite lawyers say.

 Mail carriers provide a vital service to the American people, but the common occurrence of dog bites across the country makes many men and women fearful to do their job.

 Postal workers and other Los Angeles residents who become victims of dog attacks are equally entitled to financial compensation for their injuries and damages sustained in a dog bite.

 Since it’s not unheard of when dog owners refuse to admit their fault or even put the blame on the victim for seemingly provoking the dog, the importance of being legally represented cannot be underestimated in dog bite cases in Los Angeles.

 In fact, under California laws, you can hold dog owners responsible for a dog bite even if the owner can prove that his/her dog has no prior history of biting or aggressive behavior.